Working in Belgium

 Following the Bologna Process and the creation of the European Higher Education Area (EHEA), UK qualifications are usually recognised by an employer.

-Belgium is well served by recruitment agencies which specialise in particular career areas.
+There are lots of recruitment agencies in Belgium, many of which specialise in particular career sectors.
 Details of agencies can be found in the Belgian Golden Pages.

-A walk along the high street in most major towns or cities is also likely to identify the most popular agencies.
+A walk along the high street in most major towns or cities is likely to identify the most popular agencies.
+Check that agencies are members of Federgon, the federation of HR service providers in Belgium.

 - La Libre – French